-It is important that you define valid values for all attributes up to the hierarchy.
+If you wish to obtain emissions from a specific inventory or sector, then it is important that you define valid values for all attributes up to the hierarchy.
 As soon as you set an attribute to default (-1), HEMCO will take the sum up to this attribute.
-For example, the following diagnostics would simply return total base emissions: